 Fentanyl in clinical trials

-A randomized, double-blind, placebo-controlled, Phase 4 clinical trial (NCT01482091) evaluated whether intranasal fentanyl can decrease the pain of sickle cell anemia patients who have vaso-occlusive crisis.
-Children with sickle cell anemia ages 3-20 who were not taking daily opiates were eligible for the trial.
+A randomized, double-blind, placebo-controlled, Phase 4 clinical trial (NCT01482091) evaluated whether intranasal fentanyl can decrease the pain of sickle cell disease patients who have vaso-occlusive crisis.
+Children with sickle cell disease ages 3-20 who were not taking daily opiates were eligible for the trial.

 Participants were randomly given either a single dose of intranasal fentanyl (2 mg per kg of body weight) or an equivalent volume of intranasal saline.
 Pain scores were obtained using a modified Wong-Baker FACES pain scale prior to the administration of fentanyl and 10, 20, and 30 minutes afterward.
 A total of 49 patients completed the study (24 in the fentanyl group and 25 in the placebo group).
 The results, published in the journal Pediatric Blood and Cancer, showed that patients who received intranasal fentanyl had a greater decrease in their pain score at 20 minutes compared to those who received a placebo.